Alley Pond Park: Queens Giant

 The Queens Giant is hidden within a grove, barely visible from the westbound Long Island Expressway.
 The tree is near the Douglaston Plaza Mall, and is accessible by foot from Alley Pond Park.
 The tree can be viewed by entering the park at Horace Harding Expressway and East Hampton Boulevard, a small plaque at this entrance describes the tree and its history and significance.
 The Queens Giant is surrounded by a metal fence on all sides to protect it, and a hill and a sign describing the tree stand in front of it.

+The Queens Giant is featured in the 2018 documentary film The World Before Your Feet.

 Recreation

 Alley Pond Park contains numerous sports fields.
 The northern section of the park near Cloverdale Boulevard and Horatio Parkway contains Horatio Playground as well as a baseball field, a basketball court, and two handball courts.
 The central section, at 67th Avenue between 230th and 233rd Streets, contains Alley Playground as well as a baseball field, a basketball court, and four handball courts.
 Springfield Boulevard between 73rd and 76th Avenues, at Alley Pond Park's southwestern corner, has five baseball fields and a soccer field, as well as restrooms and a picnic area.
 The area northwest of the intersection between the Cross Island and Grand Central Parkways contains a barbecue area, a picnic area, a football field, two baseball fields, four handball fields, and Alley Springfield Playground.
 South of the Grand Central Parkway is the Alley Athletic Playground, with five baseball fields, a cricket/football field, a soccer field, a handball court, numerous batting cages, and a playground.

 Alley Pond Park also has numerous hiking and walking trails.
 There are six named trails, which range from 0.7 to 2.2 mi.
 These are the Red, Orange, Blue, White, Yellow, and Tulip Tree trails; all except the Yellow and Tulip Tree trails are on the southern side of the park, south of the Long Island Expressway.